azimuttapp/azimutt/libs/aml/docs/namespace.md

 core.public.users # defines the users entity inside the public schema and core catalog

 analytics.core.public.users # defines the users entity inside the public schema, core catalog and analytics database

+analytics...users # defines the users entity inside the analytics database
 ```

 This can be done anywhere, for example in relations: